-- Students will demonstrate a broad understanding of major current and past theories, research findings, methodologies, and techniques in their area of specialization both orally and in writing.
+- Demonstrate a broad understanding of major current and past theories, research findings, methodologies, and techniques in their area of specialization both orally and in writing.

-- Students will retrieve and examine scientific literature, evaluate evidence for and against hypotheses, identify knowledge gaps, strengths and weaknesses in existing literature, synthesize knowledge, and develop conclusions.
+- Retrieve and examine scientific literature, evaluate evidence for and against hypotheses, identify knowledge gaps, strengths and weaknesses in existing literature, synthesize knowledge, and develop conclusions.

-- Students will formulate ideas, concepts, designs and/or techniques beyond the current boundaries of knowledge with their area of specialization.
+- Formulate ideas, concepts, designs and/or techniques beyond the current boundaries of knowledge with their area of specialization.

-- Students will demonstrate a broad knowledge of the field of kinesiology extending beyond their area of specialization.
+- Demonstrate a broad knowledge of the field of kinesiology extending beyond their area of specialization.

-- Students will develop and complete original research that makes a substantive contribution in advancing their area of specialization.
+- Develop and complete original research that makes a substantive contribution in advancing their area of specialization.

-- Students will develop testable hypotheses and predictions for their own realistic and feasible research projects.
+- Develop testable hypotheses and predictions for their own realistic and feasible research projects.

-- Students will conduct independent research and analyze and interpret resulting data.
+- Conduct independent research and analyze and interpret resulting data.

-- Students will clearly communicate their ideas in both oral and written form through the preparation and defense of a dissertation.
+- Clearly communicate their ideas in both oral and written form through the preparation and defense of a dissertation.

-- Students will use scientific rigor when designing experiments, collecting and analyzing data, interpreting and reporting results.
+- Use scientific rigor when designing experiments, collecting and analyzing data, interpreting and reporting results.